sherrywei-bumblebee/bumblebee-docs/docs/source/Endpoints/troubleshoot_endpoint_node.rst

 ===========================
-Troubleshoot Service Node
+Troubleshoot Endpoint Node
 ===========================

-Service Node are virtual machines image or hardware devices deployed in on-premise location.
+Endpoint Nodes are virtual machines image or hardware devices deployed in on-premise location.
-They host App Services for remote networks to access applications on-prem.
+They host Endpoints for remote networks to access applications on-prem.
 Once deployed, they registers with the Bumblebee Networks automatically.
-You should see them listed on Service Nodes page in a "registered" admin state and "up" Op state.
+You should see them listed on Endpoint Nodes page in a "registered" admin state and "up" Op state.

 If you have trouble bringing them up, follow these steps to troubleshoot.